nextcryptodeal/abhinavcrypto/README.md

 have 1k, 5k, 10k, 50k, or 100k followers on farcaster
-have a base core team member following you on X or farcaster it’s a difficult task to complete, which is why only a few people have done it.
+have a base core team member following you on X or farcaster it’s a difficult task to complete, which is why only a few people have done it. this post is just a reminder for anyone who qualifies to complete it.